GoldenMM/liveodds/README.md

 ### Meeting

-**Meeting objects** are stored in a nested dictionary in the Racing class and can be accessed directly with the underlying Racing._meetings member, and for non lunatics, indirectly, using the convenience methods provided in the main Racing class.
+**Meeting objects** contain information about a meeting and Race objects for each race at the meeting.
+They can be used to access the odds for every race at the meeting.
+They are stored in a nested dictionary in the Racing class and can be accessed using the convenience methods provided.

 #### Racing.meeting(date: str, region: str, course: str)